 The Christmas gift wrap service at Bluewater offers work experience and a springboard back into employment for long-term unemployed individuals.

-We continue to support The Bluewater Chaplaincy Team with the Chaplains to support the local food banks and through The Learning Shop and Porchlight provide employment training opportunities for the unemployed and those returning to work.
+We continue to support The Bluewater Chaplaincy Team with the Chaplains to support the local food banks and through The Learning Shop provide employment training opportunities for the unemployed and those returning to work.

 The Community Forum